 I conduct my research in the Department of Geography and Planning’s Appalachian Tree Ring Lab.
-I am currently sharing the lab with Dr. Pete Soule, Dr. Mark Spond, and undergraduate and graduate students interested in pursuing tree-ring research.
+I am currently sharing the lab with Dr. Pete Soule, Dr. Mark Spond, and undergraduate and graduate students interested in pursuing tree-ring and biogeographical research.

 My teaching philosophy emphasizes student learning through hands-on experience in the classroom and in the field, relating the excitement of scientific discovery, and encouraging students to engage in internships, study abroad programs, and experiencing other cultures.
 I teach the following courses:

 - GHY 1012 (Global Change of the Biosphere): A study of spatial and temporal patterns within the biosphere (e.g., global biodiversity patterns), the interrelated processes that create such patterns (e.g., climate zonation, seasonality), and examination of how biotic patterns and processes have changed through time due to both natural and anthropogenic forcing mechanisms (e.g., past climate variability, current global warming, habitat loss, invasive species).

+Saskia L. van de Gevel, Justin L. Hart, Mark D. Spond, Philip B. White, Megan N. Sutton, and Henri Grissino-Mayer.
 2012.
 American chestnut to northern red oak: a forest dynamics study in the Blue Ridge Mountains, North Carolina, U.S.A.
 Botany 90: 1263-1275.
+PDF

 Philip B. White, Saskia L. van de Gevel, and Peter T. Soulé 2012.
 Succession and disturbance in an endangered red spruce-Fraser fir forest in the southern Appalachian Mountains, North Carolina, U.S.A.
 Endangered Species Research 18: 17–25.
+PDF

 Philip B. White, Saskia L. van de Gevel, Henri D. Grissino-Mayer, and Lisa B. LaForest.
 2011.
 Climatic response of oak species across an environmental gradient in the southern Appalachian Mountains, U.S.A.
 Tree-Ring Research 67(1): 27–37.
 PDF

 Justin L. Hart, Saskia L. van de Gevel, John Sakulich, and Henri D. Grissino-Mayer.
 2010.
 Influence of climate and disturbance on the growth of Tsuga canadensis at its southern limit.
 Trees 24: 621–633.
+PDF

 Justin L. Hart, David A. Austin, and Saskia L. van de Gevel.
 2010.
-Radial growth responses of three co-occurring species to small canopy disturbances in a secondary hardwood forest on the Cumberland Plateau, Tennessee.
+Radial Growth responses of three co-occurring species to small canopy disturbances in a secondary hardwood forest on the Cumberland Plateau, Tennessee.
 Physical Geography 31(2): 1–22.
+PDF

 Evan R. Larson, Saskia L. van de Gevel, and Henri D. Grissino-Mayer.
 2009.
 Variability in fire regimes of high-elevation whitebark pine communities, western Montana, U.S.A.
 Ecoscience 16(3): 282–298.
+PDF

 Henri D. Grissino-Mayer, Lisa B. LaForest, and Saskia L. van de Gevel.
 2009.
 Construction history of the Rocky Mount Historic Site, Piney Flats, Tennessee from tree-ring and documentary evidence.
 Southeastern Archaeology 28(1): 64–77.

 Saskia L. van de Gevel, Justin L. Hart, Henri D. Grissino-Mayer, and Ken W. Robinson.
 2009.
 Tree-ring dating of old-growth longleaf pine (Pinus palustris Mill.) logs from an exposed timber crib dam, Hope Mills, North Carolina, U.S.A.
 Tree-Ring Research 65(1): 69–80.
+PDF

 Joseph P. Henderson, Henri D. Grissino-Mayer, Saskia L. van de Gevel, and Justin L. Hart.
 2009.
 The historical dendroarchaeology of the Hoskins House, Tannenbaum Historic Park, Greensboro, North Carolina.
 Tree-Ring Research 65(1): 37–45.
+PDF

 Sara A. Blankenship, Meta G. Pike, Saskia L. van de Gevel, and Henri D. Grissino-Mayer.
 2009.
 The dendroarchaeology of Cagle Saltpetre Cave: A nineteenth century saltpeter mining site in Van Buren County, Tennessee.
 Tree-Ring Research 65(1): 11–22.
 PDF

 Justin L. Hart, Saskia L. van de Gevel, David F. Mann, and Wayne K. Clatterbuck.
 2008.
 Legacy of charcoaling in a Western Highland Rim forest in Tennessee.
 American Midland Naturalist 159: 238–250.

 Henri D. Grissino-Mayer and Saskia L. van de Gevel.
 2007.
 Tell-tale trees: the historical dendroarchaeology of log structures at Rocky Mount, Piney Flats, Tennessee.
 Historical Archaeology 41(4): 32–49.
+PDF

 Saskia L. van de Gevel and Charles M. Ruffner.
 2006.
 Land-use history and resulting forest succession in the Illinois Ozark Hills.
 In: David S. Buckley and Wayne K. Clatterbuck (Editors).
+Proceedings, 15th Central Hardwood Forest Conference, February 28–March 1, 2006, Knoxville, Tennessee.
 USDA Forest Service General Technical Report SRS-101: 719–726, Asheville, North Carolina.